MeteoSwiss/opendata/README.md

 <!-- For now MeteoSwiss provides its Open Data to be consumed by **[downloading the data as files](https://github.com/MeteoSwiss/opendata/tree/main?tab=readme-ov-file#getting-started-with-download)**. -->

 From April 2025, MeteoSwiss will make its data freely available to the public as Open Government Data (OGD).
 The data can be [downloaded as pre-processed files](#getting-started-with-download).
-In a later stage, customised queries via API will also be possible.

-In order to also provide [access to the data via APIs](https://github.com/MeteoSwiss/opendata-api/blob/main/README.md) in future, the necessary preparatory work is underway.
-As soon as an introduction date for this second type of access can be estimated, it will be communicated here.
+In order to also offer the possibility to access the data [by customised queries via APIs](https://github.com/MeteoSwiss/opendata-api/blob/main/README.md) in a later stage, the necessary preparatory work is underway.
+As soon as introduction dates for this second type of access can be estimated, they will be communicated here.

 <br>